05 June 2023

 As it is often the case with what’s essentially a shopping app, the traffic is not just high – it also has a tendency to drastically change over time.
 Luckily, it’s usually easy to predict the specific hours and days in a year when it happens.

-By doing stress testing, we can predict just how much traffic an app can handle and design the best server scaling strategy to respond to predictable spikes (sharp increase in the number of users).
+By doing stress testing, we can predict just how much traffic an app can handle and design a dedicated server scaling strategy to respond to predictable spikes (sharp increase in the number of users).
 It also makes it easy to see if the optimization process bore fruit and prepare charts that are easy-to-understand for business people.

 Future-proofing the app